Important Legal Disclaimer

 Floors should be level (use a marble or ball test).
 Sloping shows foundation settling or structural movement.
 Bouncy floors signal undersized joists, damaged supports, or rotted beams.
 Repairs range from $3,000-$30,000 based on cause.

 Multiple for-sale signs, empty properties, run-down homes, more crime, or failing local shops signal a dropping market.
 Your home's value ties to the area's direction.
-This is one of the critical red flags when buying a house that many miss.
+This is a critical issue that many miss.
 Research crime stats, school ratings, and 5-year value trends before buying in doubtful areas.
-These home buying red flags and warning signs when buying a home affect long-term value.
+These affect long-term value.

 Some "declining areas" are actually improving.
 The context matters a lot.
 Research long-term trends using council plans and property data to tell declining from pre-growth areas.